jeniyat/StackOverflowNER/Readme.md

 # Dataset and Model for Fine-grained Software Entity Extraction

-Please check the `code/NER/` folder for the source code of NER tagger
+Please check the `code/NER/` folder for the source code of our NER tagger.

-Please check the `resources/annotated_ner_data/` folder for the annotated data with StackOverflow named entities.
+Please check the `resources/annotated_ner_data/` folder for our annotated data with software-domain named entities.

 If you use the code or the data, please cite the following paper: **Code and Named Entity Recognition in